gitlabhq/gitlabhq/doc/topics/autodevops/index.md

    for the entire GitLab instance, or [specific Runners](../../ci/runners/README.md#registering-a-specific-runner) that are assigned to specific projects.
-1. **Base domain** (needed for Auto Review Apps and Auto Deploy) - You will need a domain configured with wildcard DNS which is gonna be used by all of your Auto DevOps applications.
+1. **Base domain** (needed for Auto Review Apps and Auto Deploy) - You will need a domain configured with wildcard DNS which is going to be used by all of your Auto DevOps applications.
 [Read the specifics](#auto-devops-base-domain).
 1. **Kubernetes** (needed for Auto Review Apps, Auto Deploy, and Auto Monitoring) - To enable deployments, you will need Kubernetes 1.5+.
 You need a [Kubernetes cluster][kubernetes-clusters]